How Netflix wins at digital marketing

 Netflix adds personality to its advertising on twitter, where it’s not afraid to get real and interact with other users, all while announcing its newest originals with a witty twist.
 It invites retweets by not taking itself too seriously: Even if one twitter user isn’t familiar with the show being advertised, they might share it because of a joke or GIF used to promote it.

 Netflix used its 2018 Super Bowl Ad to promote The Cloverfield Paradox by taking advantage of its ability to release content immediately.
 Netflix skipped a traditional marketing strategy to announce that the movie would drop that night.
-Hoping the massive audience watching the Super Bowl would flock to see The Cloverfield Paradox afterwards, Netflix compounded the excitement by unleashing ads on Youtube, Twitter, and Facebook.
+Hoping the massive audience watching the Super Bowl would flock to see The Cloverfield Paradox afterward, Netflix compounded the excitement by unleashing ads on Youtube, Twitter, and Facebook.
 The resulting social media buzz made this viral campaign one of the best of 2018.

 Develop Your Strategy for Succeeding With Millennials!
 Visit Creative Juice to learn more about how we can help your organization leverage a smart, millennial-friendly digital marketing campaign.